shnygns/kickbot/README.md

 /inactivekick (time) - Kick inactive users who haven't posted media in the specified time.

 /pretendkick (time) - Simulate kicking inactive users without actually kicking them.

+/cleandb - Cleans inactive chats from the DB (works only in private chat with bot).

 For example, the command /inactivekick 1d would kick all who have not posted in the last day, or who have never posted.